Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 Here’s a high-level sketch of what the flush logic looks like:

 - Grab everything in the `scheduled` set
-- Divide into `Memo`s and `Effect`s
+- Divide into `Memo` and `Effect` buckets
-- For `Memo`s:
+- For Memos:
   - Topologically sort by dependencies
-  - Run each memo
+  - Run each `Memo`
-  - If new memos wer scheduled mid-run, repeat
+  - If new Memos are scheduled, repeat
-- For `Effect`s:
+- For Effects:
-  - Sort by reverse mount order (like a stack)
+  - Sort by mount order
-  - Run each effect once
+  - Run each `Effect`
-  - If new memos were scheduled then return to memo phase
+  - If new Memos are scheduled, return to Memos

 ---